usertesting/mcfly/README.md

 ```

 ### Convenience Categories
-McFly includes a few other convenience categories, too, in addition to the ones described.
+McFly works best with a few other convenience categories.
 For example, this one short-circuits animations.

 ```objective-c
 @implementation UIView (InstantaneousAnimation)